-lb Shows all the breakpoints currently defined. b Sets a breakpoint in the code.
-The syntax for each optional argument is: filename line period The debugger will stop every period times it reaches the specified line in the named file. filename line The debugger will stop when it reaches the specified line in the named file. filename ,, period The debugger will stop every period times it reaches any line in the named file. line period The debugger will stop every period times it reaches the specified line in the current file. filename The debugger will stop at every line in the named file. line The debugger will stop when it reaches the specified line in the current file. procedure The debugger will stop every period in a called procedure. procedure The debugger will stop every time it reaches the first line in a called procedure.
+1b Shows all the breakpoints currently defined. b Sets a breakpoint in the code.
+The syntax for each optional argument is:

+argament is. filename line period The debugger will stop every period times it reaches the specified line in the named file. filename line The debugger will stop when it reaches the specified line in the named file. filename ,, period The debugger will stop every period times it reaches any line in the named file. line period The debugger will stop every period times it reaches the specified line in the current file. filename The debugger will stop at every line in the named file line The debugger will stop when it reaches the specified line in the current file. procedure period The debugger will stop every period times it reaches the first line in a called procedure. procedure The debugger will stop every time it reaches the first line in a called procedure.
+1 1 ecified breakpoint.
+The optional guments as b , listed above.